davidpots/playsongnotes/_lessons/440 - sitting on the dock of the bay otis redding.md

 <!-- https://youtu.be/E5PqBrjsAPM -->

-<iframe width="560" height="315" src="https://www.youtube.com/embed/{{page.yt_video_id}}" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Hello, friends!
-Here's a guitar lesson for Sittin' on the Dock of the Bay, the Otis Redding classic from 1968.
+Today you'll learn how to play _Sittin' on the Dock of the Bay_, the Otis Redding classic from 1968.
 This one is a ton of fun to play on the guitar, even though you may not think of guitar when you listen to it.
 I'll teach you to play it using only 7 chords (using only open chords, all of which major).
 I'll show you a few ways to strum it, including both beginner-friendly and more advanced strums.

 For those of you who are looking for a bit of a challenge, I'll also teach you the subtle walk-up and walk-down heard during the verse of Redding's album version — in addition to explaining the rhythm behind the pushed chord changes that give the song's rhythm a bit of distinction.
 These may take a bit of practice to get comfortable with, but they sound great when used together.
 Let's jump in!

-Video lesson timestamps:
+## Free Video Lesson

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+Timestamps:

 - 0:00 Preview & Lesson Summary
 - 1:30 Verse & Chorus Basics